Assoc. Prof. Goce Naumov

 Biography

-Goce Naumov is an Assistant Professor at Goce Delćev University and an Educator at the Museum of Macedonia.
+Goce Naumov is Associate Professor at Goce Delćev University and an Educator at the Museum of Macedonia.
 His research focuses mainly on the Neolithic of Pelagonia and Lake Ohrid.
 In addition, his interests cover diverse areas such as chronology, corporeality, burials, households, and visual identities in the prehistoric Balkans, particularly their involvement in symbolic and social processes.

 Naumov has directed and contributed to numerous archaeological excavations at prehistoric sites in Macedonia, Serbia, Albania, Slovenia, Turkey, the USA, and Russia, and has organized exhibitions in Macedonia, the USA, Canada, Serbia, and Italy.
 He has collaborated on various international projects with the Field Museum in Chicago, the University of Basel, the Spanish National Science Council, the German Archaeological Institute, the University of Padova, the State University of New York, the Catalhoyuk Research Project, and the University of Bern, among others.